rubyforgood/human-essentials/CONTRIBUTING.md

 6. Add a test for your change.
 If you are adding functionality or fixing a bug, you should add a test!

-7. Make the test pass.
+7. Make the test pass by all of your effort.

 8. Push to your fork and submit a pull request.
 Include the issue number (ex. `Resolves #1`) in the PR description.